MonserratVH/Preventive_Adversarial_Mechanism/README.md

 We propose a two-step preventive defense mechanism to achieve an attack-independent defense.
 The preventive defense scheme include two principal process: 1) a watermarking process to include a mark to inputs model and 2) an input validation process to validate that inputs contain the marked input characteristics before they are processed by the model.

 #### Hypothesis

-By determining the authenticity and integrity of text-inputs, it is possible to define modification process-independent defenses that exhibit greater generality across different modifications, contributing to maintaining correct results in face of different adversarial attacks.
+By determining the authenticity and integrity of text-inputs, it is possible to define modification process-independent defenses that exhibit greater generality across different modifications, contributing to maintaining correct results in face of different adversarial attacks. **Invisible textual watermarks**, when combined with deterministic reconstruction, can serve as a preventive gate that enforces request integrity *before* model execution.

+The proposed mechanism relies on three core principles:

+1. **Imperceptibility**
+   The watermark does not alter the visible content or semantics of the request.

+2. **Determinism**
+   The watermark can be reconstructed exactly from the visible text using shared parameters.

+3. **Preventive gating**
+   Requests that fail verification are blocked before reaching the DL model.

 ![Preventive Defense Mechanism Approach](https://github.com/MonserratVH/Preventive_Adversarial_Mechanism/blob/main/Figures/preventive_defense_mechanism.jpg)